-If students wish to transfer between programs at the same school, students should seek guidance from the Dean of Education, Program Director and the Registrar.
-The Dean of Education will work with students seeking to transfer to a different program to determine if any of the courses or learning from the current or prior program of study is applicable and can be transferred into the proposed new program with credit granted accordingly.
+If students wish to transfer between programs at the same school, students should seek guidance from the Academic Dean and the Registrar.
+The Academic Dean will work with students seeking to transfer to a different program to determine if any of the courses or learning from the current or prior program of study is applicable and can be transferred into the proposed new program with credit granted accordingly.